ClassiCube/ClassiCube/readme.md

 * macOS: macOS 10.5 or later.
 (Can be compiled to work with 10.3/10.4 though)
 * Linux: libcurl and libopenal.

-**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work propery.
+**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly.

 #### Instructions
 Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net.